IshitaJain16108/Face-Recognition-Attendance-System/README.md

 5. run `login.py` in the terminal.

 ## Note 📝
-Here entire dataset is empty
+1. Here entire dataset is empty.
+2. You need to change login id and password in `login.py`.
+3. Change host, username, password and databse in `employee.py` and `face_recognition.py`
 ## Thank You